-If you’re interested in housing and you have a passion for helping people, you might want to consider a career as a real estate agent.
+If you’re interested in housing and you have a passion for helping people, you might want to consider getting into real estate and becoming an agent.
 Before you get started, you’ll want to look into how to become a real estate agent and how to get your real estate license in your neighborhood, and then decide which brokerage you want to work for.
 Here are a few things to keep in mind when deciding if a career as a real estate agent is right for you.

 Getting a Real Estate License

 Getting your real estate license is the very first thing you will need to do to become a real estate agent.
-Each state has its own licensing requirements, so you should do some research to find out what you’ll need to become a real estate agent in your state; most states require a pre-licensing course, which could take a few weeks to almost a year to complete before you are able to take the state licensing exam.
+Each state has its own licensing requirements, so you should do some research to find out what you’ll need to become a real estate agent in your state; most states require pre-licensing classes from a real estate school, which could take a few weeks to almost a year to complete before you are able to take the state licensing exam.
 Once you pass the exam, you may need to complete other tasks depending on your state.
 Be sure to check your state’s licensing website.